The Best Bars in Louisville Right Now

 A fresh, new concept in a friendly location

 Many mourned the demise of Cahoots, but Club Nirvana, which has taken its place in the sweet spot of the Highlands, is out to make its predecessor a distant memory.
 If the former was a laid-back hangout for bar snacks and billiards, Club Nirvana aims to be a more lively entry into the neighborhood, with live music, a full menu, and a fully-stocked bar for mixing your favorite cocktail.
-And hey, if it’s a cheap beer and a bar to hang by, you can do that too.
+And hey, if it’s a cheap beer and a bar to hang by that you’re looking for, you can do that too.

 Hot downtown bar with a speakeasy feel